telekom-mms/ansible-collection-icinga-director/docs/icinga_director_inventory.rst

     parent_group (optional, str, None)
-      parent group for keyed group
+      parent group for keyed group.

     prefix (optional, str, )
-      A keyed group name will start with this prefix
+      A keyed group name will start with this prefix.

     separator (optional, str, _)
-      separator used to build the keyed group name
+      separator used to build the keyed group name.

     key (optional, str, None)
-      The key from input dictionary used to generate groups
+      The key from input dictionary used to generate groups.

     default_value (optional, str, None)
       The default value when the host variable's value is an empty string.

-      This option is mutually exclusive with :literal:`trailing\_separator`.
+      This option is mutually exclusive with :literal:`keyed\_groups[].trailing\_separator`.

     trailing_separator (optional, bool, True)
-      Set this option to :emphasis:`False` to omit the :literal:`separator` after the host variable when the value is an empty string.
+      Set this option to :literal:`false` to omit the :literal:`keyed\_groups[].separator` after the host variable when the value is an empty string.

-      This option is mutually exclusive with :literal:`default\_value`.
+      This option is mutually exclusive with :literal:`keyed\_groups[].default\_value`.